Contentify/Contentify/daux/docs/Development/Creating_Layouts.md

         ->description($this->intro)
         ->url();

-    $this->openGraphTags($og->tags());
+    $this->openGraph($og);

 Render these tags in a template as follows:

-    {{ HTML::openGraphTags($openGraphTags) }}
+    {{ HTML::openGraphTags($openGraph) }}

 Providing Open Graph tags enriches web pages.
 The downside is some extra time to spend, because every model has its own way to generate these tags.
 It's also important to follow the [official protocol](http://ogp.me/).
-Read the dcoumentation to learn more about the tags that are available and the values they support.
+Read the documentation to learn more about the tags that are available and the values they support.

 > A property can have multiple values.
 Add the property several times to achieve this effect.